-For a user-defined battery type, you will require one of the communication methods described above, such as a remote meter MT50 or PC software "Solar Station Monitor".
+The user-defined lead acid battery type supports voltages 9-17V (for 12V battery), and 18-34V (for 24V battery).
+To set this battery type, you will require one of the communication methods described above, such as a remote meter MT50 or PC software "Solar Station Monitor".